-Some people experience tooth pain or discomfort following a filling.
+Some people experience tooth pain or sensitivity after a filling.
 A person’s teeth may hurt due to nerve irritation, an allergic reaction, or incorrect bite alignment.

 Sensitivity after a dental filling is common, and it typically subsides with time.